 You can only earn the welcome bonuses on a specific Amex card once per card in your lifetime.
 Meaning, if you have ever earned a bonus for the Amex Blue Cash Preferred, you are ineligible for the welcome bonus.

-Amex online applications have also introduced a new system to let you know if you’re eligible for the welcome bonus during the application process.
+Amex online applications have also introduced a system to let you know if you’re eligible for the welcome bonus during the application process.
 So if you aren’t eligible, you’ll know before Amex pulls your credit.

 Credit cards similar to the Amex Blue Cash Preferred

 Lots of credit cards can check off some of the same boxes when it comes to perks and benefits.
-Here are cards we’d recommend in addition to, or in place of, the Amex Blue Cash Preferred:

-Read our Chase Sapphire Preferred review to learn tricks to get $1,000+ worth of travel from those 60,000 points.
+You can read our Chase Sapphire Preferred review to learn tricks to get $1,000+ worth of travel from those 60,000 points.
 Or instead, you can get $750 worth of travel through the Chase Ultimate Rewards travel portal with little effort.
 Or…turn the 60,000 points into $600 if you love cash.

 The card currently has a welcome bonus of $150 (15,000 Chase Ultimate Rewards points) after spending $500 on purchases in the first three months.
 It’s a great card if you have a limited credit history.
 Many of our readers have been approved for this card with credit histories dating back less than three years and credit scores around 680.
 You can read a detailed review of the Chase Freedom here.